Learn how to install mod_cloudflare and log your visitor’s original IP address at your origin server.

 The diagram below illustrates the different ways that IP addresses are handled with and without Cloudflare.

-There are two methods for installing mod_cloudflare: by downloading packets or scripts from our technical resources, or by adding code to your origin web server.
+There are two methods for installing mod_cloudflare: by downloading the Apache extension from Github or by adding code to your origin web server.

 Adding code to your origin web server